Smart sets: intercom systems with app

 Camera

-This is required for registering the app on your Siedle system using the QR code.
-The permission is therefore required for registration in every case, even when there is no camera on the system side.
-Afterwards, you can disable the permission for the camera in the operating system settings if you wish.
+Required for registering the app on your Siedle system using a QR code.
+Permission is therefore required in all cases to log in, even if there is no camera on the system.
+Permission for the camera can then be revoked in the operating system settings if desired.

 Microphone

-This is required for door communication.
-Access to the microphone is needed to use the Siedle app.
-Without this access, door calls cannot be established with the mobile end device.
+Required for door communication.
+Access to the microphone is necessary to use the Siedle app.
+Without this access, no door calls will be sent to the mobile device.

 Location

-The Siedle app requires location access for commissioning the IQ device via Bluetooth.
-It communicates using Bluetooth Low Energy (BLE).
-For BLE there are two usage scenarios:
+The Siedle app requires location access to set up the IQ device via Bluetooth.
+It communicates via Bluetooth Low Energy (BLE).
+There are two possible scenarios for BLE:

-Interaction with proximity sensors such as Google Beacons to offer users information based on their current location (used, for example, for key finders)
+Interacting with proximity sensors such as Google Beacons to provide users with information based on their current location (used for key finders, for example)

 Siedle uses BLE for the first scenario.
-Compared to classic Bluetooth, BLE uses considerably less power.
-This is needed so that Bluetooth transmission with the IQ device is possible without requiring additional power.
-Android does not differentiate between the usage scenarios, basically all required permissions are requested.
-To support the second usage scenario, location access is required, even though no location data is required or used by the Siedle app.
+Unlike traditional Bluetooth, BLE consumes significantly less power.
+This is necessary to enable Bluetooth transmission with the IQ device without requiring additional power.
+Android does not distinguish between usage scenarios; all required permissions are requested by default.
+Location access is necessary to support the second usage scenario, even though the Siedle app does not require or use any location data.

-Access to the contacts and call list is not required to use the Siedle app.
-Nonetheless, a few mobile device types ask for permission to do so as part of the pairing process.
-Pairing can, however, be carried out without permitting access.
-The contacts and call list are not accessed.
+Access to contacts and call logs is not required in order to use the Siedle app.
+However, a few mobile device types request permission for this during pairing.
+Pairing can still be carried out without granting access, however.
+Contacts and call logs will not be accessed.

-Where can I find the QR code for log in on my IQ device?
+Where can I find the QR code for logging in on my IQ device?

-In the case of the Siedle IQ in-house telephone for the 1+n system (Siedle IQ HTS), the QR code is on the device (under the receiver).
-This is reused for each log in.
-If the QR code is missing, a second QR code can be found inside the device.
+On the Siedle IQ entryphone for the 1+n system (Siedle IQ HTS), the QR code is located on the device (under the handset).
+This code is reused each time you log in.
+A copy of the QR code is located inside the device.

-Where can I find the QR code for logging in to Smart Gateway and Access Professional?
+Where can I find the QR code for logging in to the Smart Gateway and Access Professional?

-If it is a Smart Gateway or Access Professional, the QR code can be generated in the administration interface in the browser.
-The QR code is generated when a new app user is created in the system.
-This can only be used once.
-Please ask your administrator/electrician about it.
+With Smart Gateway and Access Professional, the QR code can be generated via the administration interface in your browser.
+The QR code is created when a new app user is added to the system.
+This code can only be used once; please ask your administrator/electrician for help with this.

 Error in Routing Teaser Item